hydraulic-software/conveyor/guidebook/docs/tutorial.md

 The command for macOS is different to those for Windows and Linux because Conveyor supports two CPU architectures for macOS, so you have to disambiguate which you want.
 The `-K` switch sets a key in the config file for the duration of that command only.
 Here we're setting the `app.machines` key which controls which targets to create packages for.

 Note that when using the C++ app template, both ARM and Intel Mac packages will actually contain fat binaries that work on either.
+You can point users at a single download, or keep them separate so the download sizes can be reduced later.
 For Java apps each package is specific to one CPU architecture as this reduces download sizes for your end users.

 !!! tip
     * The `make` command makes use of a local file cache, downloading for any external files only once, and re-using them in subsequent project builds.
 Thus, a new download of the same file will be triggered only in case of events like cache or cache content removal, cache file system location change, etc. [Learn more about the disk cache](running.md#the-cache).